Amar Shaheed Jodha Singh Attaiya Thakur Dariyao Singh Medical College, Fatehpur

-Amar Shaheed Jodha Singh Attaiya Thakur Dariyao Singh Medical College, Fatehpur, also known as Autonomous State Medical College, Fatehpur, is a full-fledged tertiary government medical college and hospital established in 2021.
-It is affiliated with Atal Bihari Vajpayee Medical University and approved by the National Medical Commission (NMC).
-The college admits 100 MBBS students per year and is built over an area of approximately 19 acres.
+Amar Shaheed Jodha Singh Attaiya Thakur Dariyao Singh Medical College, Fatehpur, also known as Autonomous State Medical College, Fatehpur, is a full-fledged tertiary government Medical college and hospital.
+It is located at Fatehpur in Uttar Pradesh, India.
+The college imparts the degree of Bachelor of Medicine and Surgery (MBBS).
+The yearly undergraduate student intake is 100.
+It is Spread over approximately 19 acres area.

-The institute is located on Grand Trunk Road in Chitaura, Fatehpur district, Uttar Pradesh, India.
-The official address is “Grand Trunk Road, Chitaura, Uttar Pradesh 212601”.